Extensibility home page

-Microsoft Dynamics 365 for Finance and Operations is customized extensively by partners, value added resellers (VARs), and even some customers.
-The ability to customize the product is a strength of the product that historically has been supported through overlayering of the application code.
-The move to the cloud with more agile servicing and frequent updates requires a less intrusive customization model, which makes updates less likely to impact custom solutions.
-This new model is called extensibility and has replaced customization by overlayering.
+Microsoft Dynamics 365 for Finance and Operations is extensively customized by partners, value added resellers (VARs), and even some customers.
+The ability to customize the product is a strength that has historically been supported through overlayering of the application code.
+The move to the cloud, together with more agile servicing and frequent updates, requires a less intrusive customization model, so that updates are less likely to affect custom solutions.
+This new model is called extensibility and has replaced customization through overlayering.

 These introductory topics contain general information about customization.
 This information includes information about when the transition occurs from customization through overlayering to a purely extension-based model.
-These topics also explain how to log extensibility requests to Microsoft, along with frequently asked questions and answers.
+These topics also explain how to log extensibility requests to Microsoft, and provide answers to frequently asked questions (FAQ).